Cerebral Palsy: Environmental and Genetic Factors

 Many environmental causes of cerebral palsy are unfortunately linked to medical malpractice.
 For example, health care professionals may fail to monitor for and/or appropriately respond to signs of fetal distress.
 These are signs that a baby is being deprived of oxygen and is likely in need of an emergency C-section.
-Other problematic behaviors include deviating from standard of care for a high-risk pregnancy, inducing labor when it is not safe to do so (drugs like Pitocin can be very risky), or using birth-assisting tools such as forceps and vacuum extractors when they are not indicated.
+Other problematic behaviors include deviating from the standard of care for a high-risk pregnancy, inducing labor when it is not safe to do so (drugs like Pitocin can be very risky), or using birth-assisting tools such as forceps and vacuum extractors when they are not indicated.

-The national nonprofit United Cerebral Palsy (UCP) issued a statement in response to the seminal paper by Moreno-De-Luca et al., noting that while their medical experts agree that cerebral palsy can sometimes be caused by genetic factors, much more research is needed into the specifics.
+The national nonprofit United Cerebral Palsy (UCP) issued a statement (2) in response to the seminal paper by Moreno-De-Luca et al., saying that while their medical experts agree that cerebral palsy can sometimes be caused by genetic factors, much more research is needed into the specifics.
 UCP quotes Gai McMichael and Dr. Alastair H MacLennan, Australian experts on cerebral palsy and genetics:

 “Although the article published in Lancet Neurology by Moreno-De-Luca et al. is important and extensive, to date one cannot yet say that large numbers of CP have a genetic origin.
 It would be inappropriate to suggest to families with a CP child that there are commercially available genetic tests to ascertain all the possible genetic variations that may or may not be associated with CP.
 It will take much more and expensive research to ascertain the percent of CP that has genetic origins and for us to be sure which genetic variations are truly pathogenic and responsible for the CP outcome.
 So although there are exciting horizons for genetic research in CP we cannot yet offer clinical tests or intervention and must advocate a conservative approach.”